-When the Coalition Government’s 2010 Education Bill was published, a group of long-
+The publication by Michael Gove of the Coalition Government’s 2010 Education Bill prompted a group of long-

-In August 2011, they jointly published the Canterbury House Statement which opposed privatisation of the school system.
-They agreed to convene a conference that November under the title “Caught in the Act -
+They further agreed to convene a conference under the title “Caught in the Act -

 The rapid pace of change was causing an already weakened education system to fragment further in terms of access to schooling, the curriculum and the relationships of communities with their schools.

-The theme of the November 2012 conference was therefore set as “Picking up the Pieces” and speakers were chosen to highlight the incoherence of the Coalition Government’s plans, the financial implications and -
+By the summer of 2012, it was clear that more than a critique of the Coalition’s plans was required, so the theme of the November 2012 conference was set as “Picking up the Pieces”.
+Speakers were chosen not only to highlight the incoherence of the Coalition Government’s plans, but how to undo the damage through legislation.

-The group started on a major piece of work which became known as “A Better Future for Our Schools” and consulted extensively to establish a statement of what a good school system needed to provide and how it related to wider society.
-The first version of this was presented at a meeting at the House of Commons in June 2013.
+Now, the alliance consulted more widely on what a good school system needed to provide and how it related to wider society.
+This major piece of work was entitled “A Better Future for Our Schools” and its first version was presented at a meeting at the House of Commons in June 2013.
 It was very well received and widely supported, including by virtually all the trade unions with an involvement in public education.

 From this point onwards, there was a clear consensus not only on the issues to be tackled by a reforming government but what needed to be put in place.
 “A Better Future (updated)” was further developed and expanded in 2014.